bobbyluig/bobbyluig.github.io/_posts/2024-04-24-the-elevator-is-slow.md

 When multiple elevators are stopped, the controller should pick the elevator that is closest to a new request to use, since that would minimize travel time.
 We would also like to not send multiple elevators to service the same floor and direction.
 Therefore, if a stopped elevator sees that another elevator is already heading to the same floor with the same direction that it would, it will remain stopped.
 The only exception is that if the stopped elevator is on the same floor as the request, then it should service it regardless (to reduce the frustration of seeing an elevator on your floor, but for it to not open).

 This algorithm is not the one that results in the lowest request latency, but is very close to the observed behavior of the elevator system in my building.
 There are some efficiency tradeoffs that have been made.
 For example, it is possible for a stopped elevator which is closer to a requested floor to not activate at all because another moving elevator is targeting the same floor.
-Empirically, this performs very well (within 5% for both mean and max latency for tested distributions) compared to having no efficiency optimizations.
+Empirically, this performs very well (within 5% for both mean and max latencies for tested distributions) compared to having no efficiency optimizations.

 ## Implementation

 We describe a few key details of the simulation and its modelling in SimPy.
 The full implementation can be found [here](https://github.com/bobbyluig/bobbyluig.github.io/blob/main/content/the-elevator-is-slow/elevator.py).
 Note that this is not thoroughly tested, so there could be small bugs that affect the behavior of the simulation.
-However, the implementation seems to behave reasonably on a few small examples as well as the request distributions used in the analysis.
+However, the implementation seems to behave reasonably on a few small examples as well as the requested distributions used in the analysis.

 ### Parameters